stealthBS/demo1-repo/Alarms.md

 - [1](https://testbook.com/ssc-cgl-exam/post-preference-order), [2](https://www.youtube.com/results?search_query=ssc+full+course).
 - [SSC](https://ssc.gov.in/) admit card : **OUT** check
 - But ADMIT card avilable from 18-September or 2 days before exam.
-- SSC exam from 1st week from Sepetember
 - SSC visit location
+- Present there at advance 8:30AM becasue of security-checking, bag keeping, and other problems, where exam start at 9:00AM
 - SSC preparation [start from 15/Sep it's for 1 week only]
 - SSC tier-1 : exam syllabus, exam tiers or phases according to my relation applied positions. (take help of chatGPT or Youtube)
 - Before giving exam, try to give at least some MOCK TESTs to be used to with the SSC exam, which don't feel like new.
-- Things to take on SSC exam : 2 admit card copy xerox, umberella, watch (maynot be), water bottle, sanitizer, mask, SIM in pocket, Cash money, Bus Day pass,
+- Things to take on SSC exam : 2 admit card copy xerox, umberella, watch (maynot be), Aadhaar Card proof, water bottle, sanitizer, mask, SIM in pocket, Cash money, Bus Day pass,
 - **Kannada revise**
 - Any pending works : SIM making OR ONline . . . .
 - End moment check : center, shift, time, etc.